Introducing...

 Works of art by middle and high school student-artists across Connecticut that were inspired by the exchange facilitated by cARTie's partner nonprofit, Creative Connections, are featured here.
 As a collective, these works of art are testaments to the power of art as language.
 Alongside pieces from the exchange (see students' interpretations and stories of extraordinary experiences in their own lives here and here), these works of art remind us to appreciate and learn more about deafness, (dis)abilities, and the power of the arts to communicate and connect across cultures.

 A juried selection of the works of art featured here will also be on view aboard cARTie's art museum bus for the 2023-2024 school year.
-The exhibition, ‘The Power of Art as Language’ is set to stimulate thinking, dialogue, and action around disability awareness and activism by specifically engaging our youngest learners in important explorations and conversations around contemporary concerns such as developing deep empathy and activism for the deaf and (dis)abled community, and celebrating the ingenuity of students with (dis)abilities and advance the creativity of all children.
-It is supported by CT Humanities and the National Endowment for the Arts.
+The exhibition, ‘The Power of Art as Language’ is stimulating thinking, dialogue, and action around disability awareness and activism by specifically engaging our youngest learners in important explorations and conversations around contemporary concerns such as developing deep empathy and activism for the deaf and (dis)abled community, and celebrating the ingenuity of students with (dis)abilities and advance the creativity of all children.
+It is supported by CT Humanities and the National Endowment for the Arts

 Introducing...